Khatrialok5/bash_scripting/README.md

   - Apps, data & files
   - It supports networking
   - Server OS e.g. Unix, Linux, Win-7,8,10,11
-  - History of Microsoft Disk Operating System
+  - History of Microsoft Disk Operating System (MSDOS)
-    - First OS in the market
+    - First OS in the market, Free
     - CUI, it does not support networking
-    - Standalone OS
+    - Drawbacks => Standalone OS, no multiuser, multitask environment
+    - CLI
     - Was developed in Assembly language
+  - MS Window (GUI)
   - History of Unix
     - Developed in year 1973
     - It is CUI